LIBERTY

 reviewing an indictment that failed to aver a required statutory element of a

-the offense’s elements meets this (jurisdictional) requirement.”
-US
+of the offense’s elements meets this (jurisdictional) requirement.”

-element in the indictment required the court to conclude: “Because of this
+required element in the indictment required the court to conclude: “Because

-omission, the indictment fails to charge an offense, leaving the district court
+of this omission, the indictment fails to charge an offense, leaving the

 In